 Never trust the food in a colorful package!
 And read the labels carefully before you consider buying this processed junk:

 - Fast food

 Since even low inflammation values can lead to diseases in the long run, it is up to you to keep inflammation in check.

-Therefore, you can use these 15 best anti-inflammatory foods as a list that brings variety to your diet.
+Therefore, you can use these anti-inflammatory foods as a list that brings variety to your diet.

-Moreover, this top list of natural superfoods can have a variety of other positive side effects too.
+Moreover, this top list of natural superfoods can also have various other positive side effects.

 Anti-Inflammatory Foods FAQ

 What are the best anti inflammatory foods?